garrandall/popular-music-data/tracks/time-for-livin--sly-the-family-stone.md

 No time for breakin' our own fairytale

-Ain't, ain't, ain't nobody's got to spell it for me Ooh, ain't nobody got to yell, I can see
+Ain't, ain't, ain't nobody's got to spell it for me Oh, ain't nobody got to yell, I can see
 Ain't nobody got to think, I can hear
 But if I have to I will yell in your ear
 AAH-OOH!